-The Integrated Mobility Plan (IMP) will create a regional vision for mobility and help to direct future investment in transportation demand management, transit, active transportation, and the roadway network.
+The Integrated Mobility Plan (IMP) creates a regional vision for mobility and help to direct future investment in transportation demand management, transit, active transportation, and the roadway network.

-The plan will strive to identify the two-way relationship between land development patterns and investment in mobility and personal access, with the objective of better linking people and their communities.
+The plan strives to identify the two-way relationship between land development patterns and investment in mobility and personal access, with the objective of better linking people and their communities.

 The Integrated Mobility Plan stems from municipal policy direction on public transit and transportation, land use and growth centres, contained within the Regional Plan, including the following:

 - Implement a sustainable transportation strategy by providing a choice of integrated and connected travel options emphasizing public and community based transit, active transportation, carpooling and other viable alternatives to the single occupant vehicle;